eklingen/vinyl-stream-gears/README.md

 Tiny Vinyl-stream utilities -aka Gulp plugins- for tiny stream operations.
 No dependencies, unless explicitly mentioned.
 These are not full-featured wrappers for other libraries.
 Most of these functions only work on Vinyl Buffer objects.
 They have only been tested on Vinyl Buffer objects.
 Optional argument objects are not sanitized.

-> NOTE: No tests have been written yet!

-## Installation & usage
+## Installation

 `yarn install`.
 Or `npm install`.
 Or just copy the files to your own project.

+## Usage

 You can import only what you need.

 ```
 const { append, prepend } = require('@eklingen/vinyl-stream-gears')
 ```

+---

 ### Append